Top 10 Vietnamese Souvenirs to buy in Hanoi

 Where can I buy chopsticks?

-10. Military Memorabilia
+2.6.
+Military Memorabilia

 There’s usually one member of the family who’s into military history, and Hanoi obviously has a lot of its own.
-Many replicas and genuine products can be found throughout the city in the form of helmets, boots, jackets, dog tags and various other surplus military items.
+Many replicas and genuine products can be found throughout the city in the form of helmets, boots, jackets, dog tags, and various other surplus military items.

 Where can I buy military memorabilia?

 Just to the left of Hanoi’s main train station on Le Duan Street is a paradise for army fanatics.
-You can buy several items of the army or even police surplus, but it is hard to tell which are replicas and which are authentic.
+You can buy several items from the army or even police surplus, but it is hard to tell which are replicas and which are authentic.
 Xom Phuot - 31/279 Giang Vo is a great shop exclusively selling the real deal.

 You might also like...